SynfiniDLT/daml-tokenization-toolkit/operations/README.md

       ],
       "holdingTrackers": ["WalletOperator"] // Optional labels of one or more tracking parties of Holdings created using
       // this factory.
 If provided, then the implementation used is from the `trackable-holding` folder in this
       // repository.
 Otherwise, the default implementation from Daml Finance is used.
-Currently this field is only
-      // supported for the Fungible holding type.
     }
   ]
 }